antononcube/Raku-ML-FindTextualAnswer/README.md

 The answers are assumed to be given in the same order as the questions, each answer in a separated line.
-Hence, by splitting the OpenAI result into lines we get the answers corresponding to the questions.
+Hence, by splitting the LLM result into lines we get the answers corresponding to the questions.

 If the questions are missing question marks, it is likely that the result may have a completion as a first line followed by the answers.
 In that situation the answers are not parsed and a warning message is given.